drpicox/david-rodenas.com/_notes/zurb-foundation.md

 The strong point of
-Zurb Foundation is that it can be configured quickly to create a coporative image in no time.
-It also can be personalized through graphic resuable components.
+Zurb Foundation is that it can be configured quickly to create a corporative image in no time.
+It also can be personalized through graphic re-suable components.